ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/service-management-design.md

 - Create alerts to get notifications when configuration changes are made to the IBM Cloud account and integrate with IBM Cloud Monitoring to send notifications and manage audit log alerts along with metrics alerts.
 See [Integrating with IBM Cloud Monitoring](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-monitoring) for details.

-- Configure streaming to forward logs to other tools such as data lakes or Security Information and Event Management (SIEM) for further analysis or threat detection and investigation.
+   Consider configuring streaming to forward logs to other tools such as data lakes or Security Information and Event Management (SIEM) for further analysis or threat detection and investigation.
 See [Streaming Data](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-streaming) for details.
+   {: note}

 - Copy audit logs to IBM Cloud Object Storage to support \>30 days data search or data retention policy requirements.
 See [Configuring Archiving Logs to Cloud Object Storage](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-archiving-ov) for details.